 The biggest reason is longevity.
 A defined benefit plan, commonly called a pension, provides a monthly payment for the retiree’s lifetime, with the option to pass the benefit on to a beneficiary.
 It’s a monthly check for the rest of your life, compared to a local money purchase plan (also called a defined contribution plan) in which the contribution is all that is known.
 You don’t know how much money you’ll have or how long it will last.

-For those members who do not wish to transition from a defined contribution plan, FPPA offers a Statewide Hybrid Plan with both Defined Benefit and Money Purchase Components, which would allow members to receive a monthly pension and have the flexibility of a money purchase account.
+For those members who do not wish to transition from a defined contribution plan, FPPA offers the option to join the Hybrid Defined Benefit and Money Purchase Components, which would allow members to receive a monthly pension and have the flexibility of a money purchase account.

 FPPA uses the formula below to calculate our members' estimated monthly pension benefits: